Skip to main content

 If you need to replace your subscription key, you can do that by copying and pasting the new key into the field, Enter Activation Key here, then click Replace.

 The Configuration: Cluster page allows you to define the settings for Access Server within a cluster architecture.
-If you haven't installed a MySQL client in your server, you won't be able to configure the settings but will instead receive the message as seen below.
+If you haven't installed a MySQL client on your server, you won't be able to configure the settings but will instead receive the message as seen below.

 clustering-mode.png